The64thGamer/cheeseepedia/content/wiki/original-dreams-songs-from-showbiz-cd.md

 citations = ["https://www.instagram.com/justinishmael/p/DFvZ7g8JKbH/", "https://recordstoreday.com/SpecialRelease/18877"]
 manufacturer = "Terror Vision" unitsProduced = "500"
+dimensions = "5.1\" x 5.6\""
 downloadLinks = []
 alsoKnownAs = []
 tags = ["Products"]
 categories = ["ShowBiz Pizza Place", "Creative Engineering"]
 +++
-Original Dreams: Songs from ShowBiz was a Rock-afire Explosion CD purchasable starting on April 13th, 2025, being a different format to the Record Day exclusive of the vinyl album: {{< wiki-link "Original Dreams: Songs from ShowBiz" >}}.
+***Original Dreams: Songs From Showbiz*** was a Rock-afire Explosion cassette purchasable from Terror Vision's website on April 13, 2025, being a different format to the Record Store Day exclusive release of the [vinyl album](<>).

+Only 500 CD units were produced.
+The front and back cover of the album remain unchanged on the CD release, however the interior features significantly less artwork than the vinyl releases.
+The disc itself has an image of The Rock-afire Explosion in the studio, originally taken for *Gee, Our 1st Album!*, and the band's logo can be seen in the compartment behind it.

-## Tracklist
+## Track List

 ### Side A

-Welcome In To ShowBiz
+Welcome In To Showbiz

 Banana Hill